Politics of Germany: Head of state

 The German head of state is the federal president.
 As in Germany's parliamentary system of government, the federal chancellor runs the government and day-to-day politics, while the role of the federal president is mostly ceremonial.
 The federal president, by their actions and public appearances, represents the state itself, its existence, its legitimacy, and unity.
 Their office involves an integrative role.
 Nearly all actions of the federal president become valid only after a countersignature of a government member of Germany.

 The president is not obliged by Constitution to refrain from political views.
 The president is expected to give direction to general political and societal debates, but not in a way that is linked to party politics.
 Most German presidents were active politicians and party members prior to the office, which means that they have to change their political style when becoming president.
 The function comprises the official residence of Bellevue Palace.

 Under Article 59 (1) of the Basic Law, the federal president represents the Federal Republic of Germany in matters of international law, concludes treaties with foreign states on its behalf and accredits diplomats.

 All federal laws must be signed by the president before they can come into effect.
-The president does not have formal a veto, but the conditions for refusing to sign a law on the basis of unconstitutionality are the subject of debate.
+The president does not have a formal veto, but the conditions for refusing to sign a law on the basis of unconstitutionality are the subject of debate.
 The office is currently held by Frank-Walter Steinmeier (since 2017).

 The federal president does have a role in the political system, especially at the establishment of a new government and the dissolution of the Bundestag (parliament).
 This role is usually nominal but can become significant in case of political instability.
 Additionally, a federal president together with the Federal Council can support the government in a "legislatory emergency state" to enable laws against the will of the Bundestag (Article 81 of the Basic Law).
 However, so far the federal president has never had to use these "reserve powers".